Heinrich Mache: Research, interests and achievements

+Mache continued the Zippermayr Group experiments with early Carbon-Oxygen Fuel–air explosives, which SS sought to develop in Austria during the WWII, under the Soviets in late 1945.

 Mache unit

 The Mache is the amount of radon in one liter that will produce a saturation current of 0.001 electrostatic unit (ESU) of current and is equivalent to 364 pCi L−1.
 The eman (emanation) unit, used in the 1920s and 1930s, is equivalent to 100 pCi L−1.